suyashsethia/DFS/Readme.md

 - send response 200 to client

 SS Side (Suyash)

+Initialisation

+- Get ssid from commandline
+- Check if root folder of ssid exists
+  - if not then create
+  - if exists get list of all paths
+- send register request with all paths, ssid, addresses
+- start nm_handler thread and client_handler_thread

 - Recieve CREATE request from NM
 - Create file in correct Path inside Root